-A Resource evaluation drilling program comprising approximately 80 holes at 50m intervals on 100m spaced section lines is in progress to both expand and upgrade the confidence of the BKM Resource as defined in the Technical Report prepared by Hackman & Associates Pty Ltd.
+A Resource evaluation drilling program was completed, comprising 71 holes for a total 6,186 meters.
+Drilling was conducted at 50m intervals on 100m spaced section lines in order to both expand and upgrade the confidence of the BKM Resource as defined in the Technical Report prepared by Hackman & Associates Pty Ltd.